baxpr/makerois-PMAT/README.md

-Create study-specific ROI image in MNI space.
+# Create study-specific ROI image in MNI space

 - 4mm spheres centered on the peak activations of the PMAT network